twigbit/ident-sdk/docs/README.md

 ## Implement your own UI

-To implement your own identificication UI, you can use a custom activity and react to the IdentificationManagers callbacks.
+To implement your own identification UI, you can use a custom activity and react to the IdentificationManagers callbacks.

 Then, initialize an `IdentificationFragment` in your activites `onCreate` method to bind to the activity livecycle.
 For concenience, we make it available within the activity with a getter.